amarkanday/python-tutorials/README.md

 2. **Machine Learning Implementation:**
    -    Building and evaluating models using libraries such as scikit-learn.
-   -    Implementing algorithms like k-means clustering and logistic regression.    cite turn0search6
+   -    Implementing algorithms like k-means clustering and logistic regression.

 3. **Algorithmic Problem-Solving:**
    -    Solving problems related to sorting, searching, and optimization.
-   -    Writing functions to merge sorted lists or reconstruct sequences.    cite turn0search5
+   -    Writing functions to merge sorted lists or reconstruct sequences.

 4. **Data Structures:**
    -    Working with lists, dictionaries, sets, and understanding their time complexities.